Simple DIY MIDI-to-CV Translator Box

 To change the configuration, power down the device and set the 3 toggle switches to select the required MIDI IN mode and channel (1..7) as in the table below.
 (Switch position 0 = down/closed, 1 = up/open.)

 Press and hold the CAL/TEST button, power up the device, then release the button.
-The configuration is saved in non-volatile memory (EEPROM), but it will be defaulted whenever the firmware is updated.
+The configuration is preserved in non-volatile memory (EEPROM), but it may be defaulted when the firmware is updated, depending on the Pro Micro bootloader operation.

 SWITCHESOmni ModeMIDI Channel